Introductory Tour of Julia

 3 2 1

-Because these variables are more complex data structures that the simple ones we’ve looked at so far, Julia tells you the type of the returned value, before showing you the actual values.
+Because these data structures are more complex than the simple ones we’ve looked at so far, Julia tells you the type of the returned value, before showing you the actual values.

 Note that a Vector is another name (an alias) for a 1-dimensional array, and a Matrix is another name for a 2-dimensional array.
 Inside the curly brackets, Julia indicates the type that each element of the array belongs to (this is Float64 in the first case, and Int64 in the second).